seven1m/lydia/README.md

 * No tail-call optimization.
 * No stack traces on errors.
-* Lots of missing stuff.
+* Lots of missing functions.

 ## Installation